Athlete Assistance Program (AAP)

 Athletes are usually required to live and train in Canada.
 Assistance for athletes living and training outside Canada may be approved by Sport Canada, if justified by the NSO for academic or athletic reasons.

-For more information, see the AAP Policies, Procedures and Guidelines (2012) (Accessible PDF) or contact email@example.com.
+For more information, see the AAP Policies, Procedures and Guidelines (2012) (PDF Version, 672 KB) or contact email@example.com.

 To access the PDF (Portable Document Format) version you must have a PDF reader installed.
 If you do not already have such a reader, there are numerous PDF readers available for free download or for purchase on the Internet: